chiiglaaa/Python-Modules/subprocess module/Lesson 3/readme.md

                If set to 'None'(which is default), the mode is determined by the 'text' argument.

-    start_new_session=False - Argument sets whether the child process runs in a new session.

-               If set to 'True', the child process runs in a new session.

-               If set to 'False'(which is default), the child process runs in the same session as the parent process.

-    pass_fds() - Argument allows you to specify a set of file descriptors to be passed to the child process.

-               The file descriptors are specified as a sequence.
+    input=None - This argument is used to provide input to the subprocess as a byte string.

+    text=None - This argument is similar to 'input', but it is used to provide input to the subprocess as a Unicode string.

 ------------------------------------

-#  Examples:
+##  Examples:

 ------------------------------------

-### Example of 'cwd' argument:
+###Example of 'cwd' argument:

     import subprocess